 Yes, sometimes it’s OK to bribe people.
 Rewarding users for their repeat purchases and actively seeking their loyalty is acceptable and nurtures repeat customers.
 According to a study by SumAll, customers who shop once have a 27% chance of making a second purchase, while someone who has purchased a fourth time has a 59% chance of coming back.
 Offers like “45% off on your second purchase” help bring a value minded user back to your site.

-A dedicated loyalty program that rewards every single purchase on an incremental basis is a great way to foster stickiness amongst users, as proven by credit card and airline loyalty programs worldwide.
+A dedicated loyalty program that rewards every single purchase on an incremental basis is a great way to foster stickiness and create loyalty amongst users, as proven by credit card and airline loyalty programs worldwide.

 2. Don’t let them forget you